Tapad/sbt-docker-compose/README.md

 --------
 In the 'examples' folder there are three different projects showing different uses for the sbt-docker-compose plugin.

-1) basic: This project outlines a very basic example of how to enable the plugin on a simple application.
+1) [**basic**] (examples/basic): This project outlines a very basic example of how to enable the plugin on a simple application.
 From sbt run the following to compile the code, build a Docker image, and launch a Docker Compose instance.

     dockerComposeUp

-2) no-build: This project shows how sbt can be used to launch a docker-compose instances of existing images that are already published and do not need to be built.
+2) [**no-build**] (examples/no-build): This project shows how sbt-docker-compose can be used to launch instances of images that are already published and do not need to be built locally.
-The docker-compose instance consists of WordPress connected to a MariaDB backend.
-Once the instance is started you can connect to the "Host:Port" for WordPress using a web browser.
+This example uses the official Redis image from Docker Hub.
+Once the instance is started Redis will be available on the displayed "Host:Port".
+The port is dynamically assigned so that multiple instances can be started.

     dockerComposeUp

-3) multi-project: This project shows how more advanced multi-project builds are supported.
+3) [**multi-project**] (examples/multi-project): This project shows how more advanced multi-project builds are supported.
 From sbt you can build the Docker image and launch a running instance of a single project by executing:

     project sample1